JustinGOSSES/DeepSpeech/DeepSpeechInstallationForMacOSX10.11_20171201.md

 ```
 I saw an output that suggested there was no such pip module.
 I knew this wasn't the case.
 I was able to deal with this required MacOSX version issue by:

-1. Downloading the wheel directly & manually from pypi website.
+1. Downloading the <a href="https://pypi.python.org/pypi/deepspeech/0.1.0">wheel</a> directly & manually from pypi website.
 2. Changing the name of the wheel file such that it was called v10.11 instead of v10.12
 3. Manually running pip via: